activatedgeek/blog/content/wishlist/index.md

 provide a powerful list of results, many of which I don't fully understand.
 See references {{<cite bib="scholkopf2001learning">}} for my readings.

-### MCMC Diagnostics

-There's a comically truthful idea {{<footnote>}}This is the idea behind Importance Sampling{{</footnote>}}

-> any sample can come from any distribution

-How do we evaluate goodness-of-fit?
-How do we ascribe samples belong to a particular distribution?
-These are very interesting and hard questions.
-See reference {{<cite bib="brooks2011handbook">}} for my readings.

 ### Statistical Learning Theory

 For this topic, I don't have a particularly defined scope.
 My primary qualm with